astriaorg/astria/specs/execution-api.md

 ## Overview

 The Execution API is the interface `Conductor` uses to drive deterministic execution of sequenced blocks in dependent chains.
 Inspired by other APIs, such as the Engine API and ABCI Consensus API, it is a chain agnostic mechanism intended to be very simple to implement.
-It is a gRPC API which any state machine can implement, and use conductor with to drive their execution and integrate with the Astria Sequencer.
+It is a gRPC API which any state machine can implement and use conductor with to drive their execution to integrate with the Astria Sequencer.

-> Note: this documentation is for the v1alpha2 API which is currently being implemented, and some of the documentation is on how it should be implemented not how it is.
+> Note: this documentation is for the v1alpha2 API which is currently being implemented, and some of the documentation is on how it should be implemented, not how it is currently.

 ## Basic Design Principles